br1anlee/Simon-Meme-Game/readme.md

 - Create 4 responsive buttons for the player to click (Each button will have a picture of a MEME).
 - Background image with an image gif.
 - Create a max of 10 sequences for the game.
 If player matches 10 sequences, player will win.
+- Picture of a meme for the cursor

 ### Wireframe